Ad Noctum: Chapter 9

 Nothing happened.

-Because he had a normal human hand and he was separated from the array by a layer of insulated paneling.
+Probably because he had a normal human hand and was separated from the crystal lattice by a layer of insulated paneling.

-“You think we can maybe open up this wall?” he asked Telford.
+“You think we can maybe open up this wall?” he asked.

-“Doubtful,” the other man replied.
+“Doubtful,” Telford replied.
 “I don’t see any pieces to pry.
 This is one solid unit with the displays built in.”

 “Well, that’s an OSHA violation,” Volker muttered.